Semi-Structured Interviews: Configuration and Best Practices

 - Order can be adjusted — If the participant's response naturally leads into a later topic, the AI can adjust the sequence slightly for a more natural flow

-- Smart skipping — If a participant's answer to one question already addresses a later probe or question, the AI will skip it to avoid redundancy
+- Smart skipping — If a participant's answer already addresses a probe's topic, the AI will skip it to avoid redundancy

 This makes semi-structured interviews ideal for studies where you need both coverage of key topics and the depth that comes from natural conversation.